stevegt/git-devops/README.md

 ==========

-Git-devops is an automated systems administration tool which uses git's backend plumbing as a distributed database.
+Git-devops is an automated systems administration tool which uses git's backend plumbing as a distributed nosql database for blob striped storage and transport.

 Target Use Cases
 ----------------